covid-policy-modelling/model-connector-template/README.md

 * The *connector* will be in a Github repository (public or private).
 * The *connector* will be developed in a repository separate to any others used by your model.
+* The *connector* will use the common input and output schema shared with other models.
 * The Docker images will be published automatically using [Github Actions](https://docs.github.com/en/actions).
 * The Docker image will be published to Github Packages (not the Github Container Registry).